Sport in South Africa: Rugby sevens

-Soccer
+Association football

-Soccer, as the sport is known in South Africa, is the most popular team sport amongst all South Africans.
+Soccer, as the sport is most commonly known in South Africa, is the most popular team sport amongst all South Africans.

-South Africa hosted the 2010 FIFA World Cup, becoming the first African nation to do so.
+South Africa hosted the 2010 FIFA World Cup, becoming the first African nation to host the tournament.

 Bafana Bafana, as hosts of the 2010 FIFA World Cup, were drawn in Group A with Mexico, Uruguay and France, they played their first match against Mexico which ended in a 1–1 draw in Johannesburg.
 They played their second match against Uruguay and the match ended in a 3–0 defeat in Pretoria, their last match was against France in Bloemfontein which South Africa needed more goals to advance to the knockout stages but the match ended in a 2–1 win that was not enough for them to progress to the knockout stages, thereby becoming the first host nation to exit at the group stage in history of World Cup.
-After the world cup the team continues to struggle as they missed the 2014 and 2018 FIFA World Cups.
+After the World Cup, the team continues to struggle, having missed the 2014, 2018 and 2022 FIFA World Cups, but qualified for the 2026 edition of the tournament.

-The team has made three appearances in the FIFA World Cup; 1998, 2002 and 2010 and, as of 2024, has made 11 appearances in the Africa Cup of Nations.
-Their best result was in 1996 when, as hosts, they won the tournament.
+The team has made three appearances in the FIFA World Cup; 1998, 2002, and 2010 and, as of 2024, has made 11 appearances in the Africa Cup of Nations.
+Their best result was at the 1996 tournament, when, as hosts, they won the tournament.

 Mamelodi Sundowns is the most successful team in the South African Premiership era, boasting the most appearances in the CAF Champions League (Champions in 2016), Africa Football League (inaugural winners in 2023) and in the FIFA Club World Cup (2016, 2025).
-Other popular teams include Orlando Pirates and Kaizer Chiefs, dubbed the Soweto rivals.
-The domestic cups are the MTN 8, Black Label Cup and Nedbank Cup while the international cups are CAF Champions League and CAF Confederation Cup.
+Other popular teams include Orlando Pirates and Kaizer Chiefs, often referred to as the Soweto rivals.
+The domestic cups are the MTN 8, Black Label Cup, and Nedbank Cup, while the international cups are CAF Champions League and CAF Confederation Cup.
 The sport's governing body is SAFA.